Pernilleww/Master-Popularity-Bias-In-JobRecs/README.md

 * To run the pyspark ALS experiment run the file $ALS\_pipeline.ipynb$.
 The pyspark ALS code is in $pyspark\_ALS.py$ and the popularity metrics for pyspark ALS is in $ metrics.py$
 * To run the implicit experiment, run the file $implicit\_ALS.ipynb$
 * To run the Lenskit experiment, run the file $lenskitALS.ipynb$
+* The data file contains all the functions for preprocessing and feature engineering of the data.